Imperative statements¶

 There are two things which may attract your attention:

-interface and the instr
+that Program resembles the Monad interface and the instr type parameter.

-is basically a monad but one that keeps the whole flow
+Program is basically a monad but one that keeps the whole flow

-of execution as a datatype: every constructor either corresponds to return
+of execution as a datatype: every constructor either corresponds to return,

-or just an effect.
+bind or just an effect.

-type parameter represents a range of possible effects.
+The instr type parameter represents a range of possible effects.

 Let's say we have the following oversimplified GADT, which represents all possible statements in Indigo code: